HERE are two pictures from Harvey's Tannery (one

 The picture above shows Joe Pennell

-is still a lay preacher at the Market Street Baptist Church - although, I am
+Joe, who was a lay preacher at the Market Street Baptist Church,

 Andrew borrowed from Nantwich man, Robert Farrington, whose father was yard